-Charging at home is often the most convenient and cost effective way to recharge an EV.
-Government grants are available for the installation of home EV charge points, and a large number of companies offer a fully installed charge point for a fixed price.
+Charging at home is often the most convenient and cost effective way to recharge and EV.
+Government grants are available for the installation of home EV charge points.
+Find out more

 In most cases, home-based charging requires off-street parking to avoid trailing cables across public footpaths and public areas.
 All EV charging units are wired directly to the central metering unit, usually on its own circuit for safety and to enable monitoring separate from other electrical loads.
 While less common, on-street residential charging units are becoming available in some local authority areas.